Purpose and Integrity for Sustainable Success in Turbulent Times

 Succeeding together with your Stakeholders — maximising outcomes while minimsing efforts.

-The forces acting on the environment including patterns of days, nights, weather, seasons and human actions (Wardley).
+The forces acting on the environment including patterns of the seasons and competitors’ actions.
+The rules of the game, patterns that are applied across contexts (Wardley).

 - Conditions where an Organisation strives to gain advantage or Control over others using a constraint, i.e. a limitation of a resource or time or money or people.